frobertpixto/hand-drawn-shapes-dataset/README.md

 - Specify Licence
 - Add requirements.txt
 - Create a DataSheet for the Dataset as described in https://arxiv.org/pdf/1803.09010.pdf
-- Make a smaller dataset subset?
 - Write about Hyperparameters and tweaks (like reference for first point for vertices).

 Vertices
 - Finalize Ellipses
 - Show model to calculate Vertices for Rectangles and Triangles?
-- Indicate the difficulties
+- Indicate the difficulties, hyper-parameters adjustments and tweaks.
   - Augmentation in general
     - First point in particular
 - Show video of classification and finding vertices in actions.